 The internal decision to shelter-in-place or evacuate will be made by the President of the College.
-This information will likely be communicated via PEAK txt and the Informacast systems.
-If local authorities recommend a shelter-in-place response that information will be part of the information communicated to the College community.
-However, it is a recommendation not a lawful order, thus we cannot force people to stay inside and follow the safety recommendations.
+This information will likely be communicated via PEAK txt.
+If locale authorities recommend a shelter-in-place response that information will be part of the information communicated to the College community.